-Darel E. Paul’s research and teaching is in political economy and international relations.
-His current work focuses on financialization and its implications for neoliberalism in the United States and globally.
+Darel E. Paul’s research and teaching is in political economy, political sociology, and international relations.
+His current work focuses on the politics of the professional class in the United States.

 M.A.
 George Washington University, International Relations (1994)